-The Graduate School (GS) will consider applicants who meet the general requirements (p.
-42) for admission.
-For admission to a major or certificate, applicants must meet additional admission requirements.
+The Graduate School will consider applicants who meet the general requirements (p.
+21) for admission.
+For admission to a major or certificate, applicants must meet additional admission requirements (http://catalog.bethel.edu/graduate/admission/program-admission-requirements/).

 Meeting minimal entrance requirements does not necessarily guarantee admission.
 Exceptions to minimum criteria may be made at the discretion of the Admissions Committee.